pilotmoon/PopClip-Extensions/source/Eudic/README.md

 #Eudic PopClip Extension

-[Eudic](https://itunes.apple.com/cn/app/ou-lu-ci-dian-eudic-zeng-qiang/id402380914?l=en&mt=12) is a dictionary application.
+[Eudic](https://itunes.apple.com/cn/app/ou-lu-ci-dian-eudic-zeng-qiang/id402380914?l=en&mt=12) is a English-Chinese dictionary application.

 This extension is used to translate selected english word using Eudic.